 It’s also helpful if they recognize pictures of different presidents on the bills, so you can give them a few dollars and have them sort them by face.

 If your child knows numbers, you can start by giving them a handful of coins and having them count the total.
-Once they’ve done that, try giving them one cash at a time and asking which number that coin represents in the whole.
+Once they’ve done that, try giving them one cash at a time and asking which number that coin represents.

 If you can get it up to $1 (or 50 cents), you’ll have taught them how many cents there are in a dollar.